Château de la Greffière - Saint-Amour 2020

 About the wine:

-The 30-year-old Gamay vines are planted in soil composed of ancient alluvial deposits.
+The 30-year-old Gamay vines are planted in ancient alluvial soil.
 The wine displays complex and delicate notes of fresh fruit, particularly cherry.
 It has a subtle character that lingers on the palate, with a texture made appealing by the fluidity and suppleness of the tannins.
 A great success, with a refined and lively style.

 About the estate:

-In 2013, Xavier Greuzard joined his parents, Isabelle and Vincent, at the helm of Château de la Greffière (50 hectares), which has been in the family since 1924.
-The following year, they expanded the vineyard by acquiring the 7-hectare contiguous plot of Château des Bois after its owner retired.
+In 2013, Xavier Greuzard joined his parents, Isabelle and Vincent, at the helm of Château de la Greffière (50 hectares), which has been in his family since 1924.
+They were able to expand the vineyard the following year by acquiring the 7-hectare contiguous plot of Château des Bois after its owner retired.
 The transition to organic farming began in 2020.

 James Suckling